4ur1X/Intro_to_IM/Midterm Project/README.md

 I have used the ````map()```` function to track the duration of song covered and other line designing functions like ````stroke()```` and ````strokeWeight()````.
 As the back button (top-left corner) is clicked, the user goes back to the main initial screen and the song stops playing.
 This happens because I make use of a variable ````start```` which is initially set to 0 and when the user clicks either PLAY or EXPLORE, its values change to 1 or 2 respectively.
 Through which, I use conditional statements to track which screen the user is on.

 ## June 10

+- Implement other button functions on PLAY screen i.e. play, pause, next, previous etc.
+- My idea is to add a way for using keys by:
+  - **right and left arrow keys** : for changing songs (similar to next and previous).
+  - **up and down arrow keys** : for increasing or decreasing the volume.
+- Work on EXPLORE screen that would consist of a list of preloaded songs from the user can select and play.